pangolinjs/core/README.md

 The function `@import` concatenates all Sass files into one large stylesheet.
 See `src/css/main.scss` for more information.

+Internet Explorer versions 6 to 9 have a limit on the amount of selectors used in one stylesheet.
+If this limit is reached, [Bless](http://blesscss.com/) generates an Internet Explorer specific splitted stylesheet.
+This does not affect any other browser.

 ### JavaScript
 Located in `src/js`.<br>